prmditya/Habit-Tracker-CLI/README.md

 # Habit Tracker CLI

-Hello everyone this is my Habit Tracker CLI Repository, I made this program when I'm in Highschool.
-There's a small assignment about last Project me and my team decide to make a Habit Tracker with Python.
-Me myself considering to choose Python because the language is very human, and also I want to learn more about Python.
+Habit Tracker CLI is _Command Lines Interface_ app that can be used for tracking, adding, removing habits.
+This app are made with python and written when I'm on Highschool.
+I'm learning lot of things with this app when I develop it, I learn about pandas table managements, about how to Create; Read; Update; and also Delete.
+Thank you for your attention after reading this repository don't forget to check my other repository too.

 ## Prerequisite
 - Pandas